LightspeedLife/HelloWorld/README.md

 # HelloWorld
-I like big buts and tiddies.
+I like big butts and tiddies.